GitExcited/MRE-soen341projectW2024/README.md

 ## Description
 Repository to work in the car rental web project.
 Allows users to browse and reserve vehicules, to cancel reservations, to review them and much more.

+## Installation instructions and Usage Guidelines
+No installation yet.
+We are working on the project still.
+Issues should be added using the new default template.
+Every collaborator must have their own personal branch where they make modifications and answer to issues.

 ## Team Members and Roles

 ### Alexandre Hachey - Team lead / Full Stack